Basics

 - Motorized scooters

+Your health care provider or a physical therapist may help you choose a mobility aid.
 Choosing these devices takes time and research.
-You should be fitted for crutches, canes and walkers.
-If they fit, these devices give you support, but if they don't fit, they can be uncomfortable and unsafe.
+You might need good upper body strength or balance to use some mobility aids safely.
+Otherwise, they may not be the best choice for you.
+You should be fitted for some mobility aids such as crutches, canes, and walkers.
+If they fit, these devices give you support, but they can be uncomfortable and unsafe if they don't.

 Related Issues